brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 2/Ephesians 2 8 bht.md

 # Ephesians 2:8 Commentary Help Text

 ## BHT:
-Salvation is not earned but rather received by the grace of God.
-It is not a result of our own merit or works, but solely a gift from God.
-Faith plays a crucial role in this process, as it is the means by which we receive and experience salvation.
-However, even faith itself is a gift from God, not something that we can boast about.
-Our salvation is not something we can achieve on our own; it is entirely initiated and accomplished by God's grace.
+Salvation is a gift of God's grace, freely given to us apart from anything we have done.
+It is not by our own merit or works, but solely by God's favor and love.
+Faith is the means through which we receive this gift, but even our faith is a gift from God.
+Our salvation is not based on our own efforts but on God's unmerited favor and the work of Christ.
+We are saved by grace alone, and our response should be one of humility and gratitude for this amazing gift.

 ## Choicest Commentary Quotes:
 ### Henry Alford: